cometkim/turbocache/README.md

 - [ ] Web Client
 - [ ] ...
 What else?

-BTW, Turborepo is still in early stage, so there's room for improvement, but at the same time.
-It's not that clean and quite coupled to Vercel's interface.
-I assume it's likely to be completely rewritten (in Rust?)
+BTW, Turborepo is still in early stage, so there's room for many improvements, but at the same time, its structure is not that clean and quite coupled to Vercel's interface.
+I assume it's likely to be completely rewritten eventually (in Rust?)

 ## LICENSE